Mambouna/pgturbo/doc/introduction.rst

     │   └── eep.wav
     └── intro.py

-``sounds/`` is the standard directory that Pygame Zero will look in to find your sound files.
+``sounds/`` is the standard directory that Pygame Turbo will look in to find your sound files.

 Now let's change the ``on_mouse_down`` function to use these new resources::